the-real/docker/install/rsm-msba-windows.md

 <img src="figures/git-bash.jpg" width="500px">

-**Step4**: Open a bash terminal and copy-and-paste the code below to add `rsync` functionality.
+**Step4**: Open a bash terminal **as adminstrator** and copy-and-paste the code below to add `rsync` functionality.
 Note: You may have to right-click to get a copy-and-paste menu for the terminal

+> Note: To open git bash as administrator find the app in the Start Menu, right click on the icon, and select 'Run as administrator'.

 ```bash
 curl http://www2.futureware.at/~nickoe/msys2-mirror/msys/x86_64/rsync-3.1.2-2-x86_64.pkg.tar.xz -o rsync.pkg.tar.xz;